huqd/ml/README.md

-# Foundation of machine learning
+# Foundations of machine learning
-Foundation of machine learning class by VietAI
+Foundations of machine learning class by VietAI